Not Enough Light

 Interestingly, recent LAN (light-at-night) research is suggesting that sleeping in a room with even a low level of light is associated with an increased risk of developing depression, even when the light did not cause people to awaken or experience other sleep disturbances during the night.

 In the study, bedroom light intensity was measured objectively, and depressive symptoms were assessed.
-Of 863 participants (average age = 71.5 years) who did not have depressive symptoms at baseline, 73 participants reported development of depressive symptoms during follow-up (median, 24 months).
+Of 863 participants (average age = 71.5 years) who did not have depressive symptoms at baseline, 73 participants reported the development of depressive symptoms during follow-up (median, 24 months).

 The researchers found that people who were exposed to five lux* or more of light at night had a “significantly higher depression risk” than those who slept in darker rooms.